SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 A final example is ideological attack.

 A way states control their people is through a shared, commonly theological, ideology.
+When a new ideology is introduced, this threatens the states control,